Skull symbolism is what we will be discussing in this article. You may be wondering about the skull symbol meaning.

 Pirates Skull and Crossbones

-The skull and crossbones is most often thought of as flown on a pirate’s flag.
+The skull and crossbones are the most often thought of as flown on a pirate’s flag.

 Mariners seeing it approaching would be alarmed and feared for their lives and the lives of their passengers and crew.